 - Disability Lead: James Sparks

-- Departmental Safety Officer + Director of Administration & IT: Keith Gillow
+- Departmental Safety Officer + Director of IT & Physical Resources: Keith Gillow

 If you are in any doubt about who to contact Charlotte Turner-Smith can direct you to the correct person.

 In addition, you may seek specialist advice and support from the University Disability Advisory Service.

 Students with disabilities may be eligible to receive support via the university's Disability Advisory Service.
 Here, a disability includes a wide range of long-term conditions that significantly affect a student's ability to study, such as specific learning difficulties, developmental disorders, mental health problems, sensory impairments, mobility difficulties, and a range of physical health problems.
 The service offers a range of support to meet the needs of the students, from the provision of physical equipment, to ongoing disability-relevant mentoring, and study-skills support.

 Disability related funding